Toronto Arts Foundation Resiliency Fund

 Jump to:

-The Toronto Arts Foundation Resiliency Fund is providing support for artists and arts workers who have suffered significant financial loss throughout the pandemic.
+The Toronto Arts Foundation Resiliency Fund provided support for artists and arts workers who suffered significant financial loss throughout the pandemic.
 The Resiliency Fund was launched on March 9, 2022, thanks to a generous lead donation of $1 million from the Hal Jackman Foundation.
 Soon after its launch, The Slaight Family Foundation contributed a matching gift of $1 million.

-The Fund will direct support to registerd arts charities for expenditure on artists/arts worker fees, while also offering increased stability to organizations affected by pandemic closures.
+The Fund directed support to registerd arts charities for expenditure on artists/arts worker fees, while also offering increased stability to organizations affected by pandemic closures.

-The Resiliency Fund launched at a time when Toronto and the world continues to feel the effects of the COVID-19 pandemic.
-For the arts sector, the financial losses endured over the past two years – with four mandated closures of arts venues – have been great.
-Stats Canada has documented greater losses in the arts sector than almost any other.
-Although Canada’s overall labour force has now rebounded to pre-pandemic levels, this is not yet the case for self-employed artists.
+The Resiliency Fund launched at a time when Toronto and the world continued to feel the effects of the COVID-19 pandemic.
+For the arts sector, the financial losses endured between 2020 - 2022 – with four mandated closures of arts venues – were great, with Stats Canada documenting greater losses in the arts sector than almost any other.
+At the time of the launch of the Resiliency Fund, Canada’s overall labour force had already rebounded to pre-pandemic levels, but this was not the case for self-employed artists.

-Applications are open to charitable organizations that meet all the eligibility criteria below:
+Applications were open to charitable organizations that met all the eligibility criteria below:

 Eligibility: